markschl/snakecharmer/test/R_example/example.md

 ```

 The result of `read_pipeline_results` is a list with different
-components: *otutab, taxonomy, refseq, cmp, itsx_results*.
+components:

 -   `otutab`: Count matrix with ASVs/OTUs in rows and samples in
     columns.
 -   `taxonomy`: List of data frames, one per taxonomic assignment method
-    (here, only one was used: unite_all-sintax_70) with OTU, taxonomic
+    (here, only one was used: unite-sintax_70) with OTU, taxonomic ranks
-    ranks and a `def_rank` column specifying the rank, at which the
+    and a `def_rank` column specifying the rank, at which the names are
-    names are defined.
-The taxonomic table should never have any `NA`
+    defined.
+The taxonomic table should never have any `NA` values.
-    values.
     Unknown names were auto-filled based on the known names,
     e.g. `Ascomycota_ord_unknown`.
 At the species level, taxa re named
     `Saccharomyces sp.` (if genus known) or `Ascomycota clone` (genus
     unknown).
 These name patterns can be configured in